PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Is kayak catfishing dangerous?

 It can be if you're not prepared.
 The biggest risks are improper anchoring, getting speared by catfish spines, and capsizing while fighting large fish.
-I've done all three, and proper preparation prevents problems.
-Always wear your PFD, use quick-release anchor systems, and handle fish with tools, not hands.
+Always wear your PFD, use quick-release anchor systems, and handle fish with tools like fish grips and pliers instead of bare hands.
+Night fishing adds additional risks and should only be done with proper lighting and a buddy system.

-What size catfish can you really catch from a kayak?
+What size catfish can you catch from a kayak?

-I've personally landed blues up to 47 pounds from my kayak, and I know guys who've boated 60-pounders.
+I've personally landed blues up to 47 pounds from my kayak, and I know anglers who've boated 60-pounders.
 The key is having the right setup and technique.
-Your kayak needs at least 500-pound capacity, and you need to be comfortable with the "sleigh ride" when big cats tow you around.
+Your kayak needs at least 500-pound capacity, and you need to be comfortable with the sleigh ride when big cats tow you around.
+Proper rod angle, drag settings, and boat positioning are essential when fighting trophy fish.

 Do you need special rods for kayak catfishing?